AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  # or pass STDIN to a pipeline  (/dev/stdin can be omitted)
  cat /dev/stdin | cut -d' ' -f 2,3 | sort

-Good script can do both: accept filename as an argument or get its content through stdin.
+A good script can do both: accept filename as an argument or get its content through stdin.
 To work with command line arguments, a modern approach is to use ``getopt`` command.
-In the simple cases, you check *$#* and then assign *$1, $2, ...*, the way your script requires, but what if arguments are like ``./script [-f filename] [-z] [-b]`` or more complex?
+In the simple cases, you check *$#* and then assign *$1, $2, ...* the way your script requires, but what if arguments are like ``./script [-f filename] [-z] [-b]`` or more complex?
 (common notaion: arguments in the square brackets are optional).

-Perfectly fine is to handle $@ with *for* or *while/shift* and many do this.
-But let us consider more standrard way.
+It is perfectly fine is to handle $@ with *for* or *while/shift* and many do this.
+But let us consider a more standard way.

-The ``getopt`` command (do not get confused with ``getopts`` built-in BASH function of similar kind, they do the same thing, but *getopt* does it way better) requires two parameters to work: a list of letters -- valid input options -- and colons.
+The ``getopt`` command (do not get confused with ``getopts`` built-in BASH function of similar kind, they do the same thing, but *getopt* does it much better) requires two parameters to work: a list of letters -- valid input options -- and colons.
 No commas or spaces in between, if letter followed by a colon, the option requires an argument.
 For example, the string ``getopt "f:sd"`` says that the options -f, -s and -d are valid and -f requires an argument, like *-f filename*.
 The second *getopt*